ebraj/Go-DSA/Trees/README.md

 - We use the double linked list to represent a binary tree.
 - In a double linked list, every node consists of three fields.
 - First field for storing left child address, second for stroing actual data and third for storing right child address.

+# `Tree Traversals`

+### `Preorder Traversal`

+- First visit root node.
+- Visit all the nodes in the left subtree.
+- Visit all the nodes in the right subtree.

+### `Inorder Traversal`

+- First, visit all the nodes in the left subtree.
+- Then the root node.
+- Visit all the nodes in the right subtree.

+### `Post Traversal`

+- Visit all the nodes in the left subtree.
+- Visit all the nodes in the right subtree.
+- Visit the root node.